 The gender pay gap – while it looks like just a number on a page, it means so much more in reality.
 Ahead of Equal Pay Day this Wednesday 28 August 2019, it is important that we take a step back and really look at what the gender pay gap means for you, your family, your workplace and Australia.

 Last month, the Workplace Gender Equality Agency (‘the Agency’) published a quiz testing the public’s knowledge on the gender pay gap.
 Since its release, the Agency has received over 500 responses.
 The average score was 71% - 9.2 out of 13.
 Around one in five respondents scored within 90%-100%.

-The national gender pay gap has reached its lowest level in 20 years at 14.6%.
-So, this year, Equal Pay Day will be on Friday31 August, marking the 62 additional days from the end of the previous financial year that women must work to earn the same pay as men.
+The national gender pay gap remains stable at 14.0%, a drop of just 0.1pp over the last six months.
+This year, [Un] Equal Pay Day will be on 28 August 2019, marking the 59 additional days from the end of the previous financial year that women must work, on average, to earn the same amount as men earned that year.

 This fact sheet provides information about gender imbalances in Australian higher education, including gender segregation in fields of study and pay inequality in industries after graduation and on entering the workplace.